I looked at the empty spot where the stranger had stood a moment earlier. Had that just happened? Maybe not. It had been a crazy day, after all.

 Our visit to the medical facility was a two-part appointment, one in the morning for a breathing test and the doctor visit after lunch.
 When we returned to the medical center, I urged Kristen to come with me to the restroom.
 She yelled no, stomped her feet, then followed me in.

-When I came out, there was a woman washing her hands.
-I turned on the water, thinking, I could ignore this or address it.
+When I came out, there was the woman washing her hands.
+I turned on the water, thinking, I could act like nothing happened or address it.

-So I thanked her, and I felt encouraged.
+So I thanked her and felt my burden slide off my shoulders.

 This sweet stranger, who had nothing to gain, gave me so much that day.
-Her prayers and her words of mercy were rejuvenating.
+Her prayers and words of mercy rejuvenated me.
 They were just what I needed to keep going, to look at my daughter with fresh eyes and say, Okay, I can do this, no matter what people think, or say, or how grim the prognosis.

 That sweet woman changed everything for me.